 - That's it!
 (It'll take about 5 minutes to run through everything, then migration starts in the background)

 Get help, ask questions, tell us what we missed!

-Come to the Log & Event Manager Release Candidate forum and tell us what you think.
+Come to the Security Event Manager (SEM) Release Candidate forum and tell us what you think.
 There's also an additional thread over there with some more technical details: LEM 5.6 Release Candidate Notes & Info (RC2 - Available Now).